 "The Vanishing Man is a riveting detective story and a brilliant reconstruction of an art controversy, but it is also a homage to the art of Velázquez, written by a critic who remains spellbound by his genius, as readers will be spellbound by this book" - Colm Tóibín

 In 1845, a Reading bookseller named John Snare came across the dirt-blackened portrait of a prince at a country house auction.
-Suspecting that it might be a long-lost Velázquez, he bought the picture and set out to discover its strange history - a quest that led from fame to ruin and exile.
+Suspecting that it might be a long-lost Velázquez, he bought the picture and set out to discover its strange history.
+When Laura Cumming stumbled on a startling trial involving John Snare, it sent her on a search of her own.
+At first she was pursuing the picture, and the life and work of the elusive painter, but then she found herself following the bookseller’s fortunes too – from London to Edinburgh to nineteenth-century New York, from fame to ruin and exile.

 Spanning across five categories, the nominated books range from memoirs, first novels and the very best in poetry.